drojaazu/chrgfx/gfxdef/README.md

 `converter_to`, `converter_from` - (Optional) Specifies the internal conversion functions to use; **this is only necessary for custom conversion functions in non-standard formats, and shouldn't normally be needed.**

 ### Color Definitions (coldef)
 Colors are derived in one of two ways.
 The first method calculates a color using RGB values specified by the size and position of each color channel within the data.
 This works for hardware that natively uses RGB colorspace.
 For hardware which does not, the second method is used.
-This involves mapping all possible color values to approximate RGB values in a reference table.
+This involves mapping all possible colors to approximate RGB values in a reference table.

 Here is an example of an RGB definition using the Super Famicom: